josedv82/R_Intro_Workshop/README.md

-# Introductory course to R for Performance Coaches
+# R Programming Introductory Workshop

 This was a 1hr introductory workshop on the basics of R programming for S&C / performance coaches without any previous experience with R.